Faculty Research and Teaching Grants Guidelines for 2019-2020

 - Support will not be given to projects intended for funding by publishers and directly related to remunerative publication contracts.

 - If projects involve research or data collection using human subjects, the proposer must acknowledge that Institution Review Board (IRB) approval, according to policy number #1104, is required of all awarded grants.
+IRB approval and details of the approved IRB protocol must be submitted to Julie Love before any expenditures can occur.

 - If projects involve research or data collection using live, vertebrate animals, the proposer must acknowledge that Institutional Animal Care and Use Committee approval, according to policy number #2202, is required of all awarded grants.
+IACUC approval and details of the approved IACUC protocol should be submitted to Julie Love before any expenditures can occur.

 - Faculty are expected to be familiar with and adhere to the University's Intellectual Property policy (#1107).